scd-systems/ulixos-slipmod/README.md

 Copyright
 ---------------------
 For copyright information to this Project (ulixos-slipmod), please see the file LICENSE in this directory.
-Ulix and all related and used files are subject under the GPL Version 3 License Mfstool version 0.5 are subject under the GPL Version 3 License
+Ulix and all related and used files are subject under the GPL Version 3 License.
+Mfstool version 0.5 are subject under the GPL Version 3 License.

 Ulix OS
 ---------------------